jan-bogaerts/mark/src/markdownCode.md

   - a reference to the currently active transformer.
 This is used to run a build only for the active transformer (field: activeTransformer)
   - an eventTarget that stores the events which monitor changes in the currently selected text-fragment.
 - it provides the following methods:
-  - set currently selected line, input: line-index.
+  - setCurrentPos: set currently selected line and column, input: pos.
+    - col-index = pos.column - 1
+    - line-index = pos.lineNumber - 1
-      - if the new value is different from the current selected line index:
+    - if the new line-index is different from the currently stored line index:
       - get the object at the line-index position found on the fragmentsIndex array of the line-parser service.
         - if undefined was found, try again with `lineIndex - 1`.
 (This is because when adding an empty line at the end, no text-fragment index is kept for as long as the line remains empty)
       - If this object differs from currently selected text-fragment, then store the object as the new currently selected text-fragment and trigger the 'change' event for all the registered event handlers, passing the text-fragment as event data.
+    - trigger the 'pos-changed' event for all the registered event handlers so that components that need to be updated at every position change, can be updated
   - clear:
     - set activeFragment & currentLine to null
   - setActiveFragment(fragment):